-Most of email clients block images in emails by default mainly for security reasons.
-In specific, this feature prevents recipients from:
+Most email clients block images in emails by default mainly for security reasons.
+Specifically, this feature prevents recipients from:

 Every email client treats image blocking differently so this is a situation that can not be controlled by the sender.
 Normally, when the recipient whitelists an email address, the email client will automatically download the images next time it receives an email from the specific sender.

 With Outlook OWA, you can add a sender to the trusted list by clicking on the link below: